 “Will I need a lawyer if I find myself dealing with a serious problem?” asked another Chief.

 The best legal protection and insulation from liability is always a commitment to thorough and ongoing documentation of potential problem situations.
-This “dedication to documentation” is crucial at all stages of resolving a problem with a resident, according to Dr. Arnold.
+This “dedication to documentation” is crucial at all stages of resolving a problem with a resident.
 Dismissal from a program is serious, for all involved, especially the resident.
 If a legal action is brought upon your employer full and complete documentation of an ongoing problem will prove invaluable.

 Formal Academic Actions